-Southborough is a decidedly white-collar town, with fully 94.91% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Southborough is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Southborough who work in management occupations (18.02%), sales jobs (17.31%), and computer science and math (7.96%).
+Southborough is a decidedly white-collar town, with fully 91.81% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Southborough is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Southborough who work in management occupations (22.08%), sales jobs (10.58%), and business and financial occupations (9.54%).

 Also of interest is that Southborough has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Southborough telecommute to their jobs.
-Overall, about 7.39% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.28% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Southborough is that it can take a long time to commute to work.
-In Southborough, the average commute to work is 31.18 minutes, which is quite a bit higher than the national average.
+In Southborough, the average commute to work is 32.08 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.

-Southborough is a somewhat ethnically-diverse town.
+Southborough is a very ethnically-diverse town.
 The people who call Southborough home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Southborough residents report their race to be White, followed by Asian.
-Important ancestries of people in Southborough include Italian, English, German, and Polish.
+Important ancestries of people in Southborough include Irish, Italian, English, German, and French Canadian.

 The most common language spoken in Southborough is English.
-Other important languages spoken here include Chinese and Other Asian languages.
+Other important languages spoken here include Chinese and Langs. of India.